bchan42/AI-PIRS-TrialRun/README.md

 # AI-PIRS-TrialRun

-Here are all the resources for our trial run on two Santa Barbara documents.
+Here are all the resources for our trial run on two Santa Barbara and Temecula documents.

 ## Documents:
 1. Eastern Goleta Valley Community Plan (Structured Document)
 2. Temecula Quality Life Plan (Unstructured Document)

+---

 ## Steps